 One day someone asked “Has looking at your mole hills made a difference in your life?”

 I am fairly certain the mole hills taught me things that eventually saved my life.
 I still have my banana slicer.
 It still makes laugh when I look at it.
 One day I used it and laughed even harder afterwards because I instantly realized it would have been easier to clean one knife blade to cut one banana, than it was to clean one blade for each banana slice!

 I know how to look at the small mishaps of my life, but had to figure it out on my own.
 What I realized may benefit you so I will share what I have learned.

 First, you need to understand what your coping strategies are for remaining blind to landscape of mole hills beneath the ground you walk on.
-My coping strategies were keeping busy so I didn’t have time to notice, running errands to create more business so I didn’t see them and my last strategy was subscribing to the belief that the small stuff had no meaning.
+My coping strategies were keeping busy.
+I kept busy.
+If I was busy then I didn’t see them.
+Another strategy was subscribing to the belief that the small stuff had no meaning.
 What a mistake!

 What are your strategies for blowing off the small mishaps of your life?
 TV, a movie, book, music, social media, therapy, rant & rave, food, cocktails, hobbies, sports, exercise, retail therapy, going out, gaming… Or maybe you tell yourself a “poor me” “I am a victim” story… and blame your mole hills on someone else?

 The second thing I needed to understand was I have an uneasy unsettled feeling in my tummy, a heavy heart, become emotionally over responsive and short circuit when a mole hill is so close it could bite me.
 My body, emotions and behaviors tell me when I am choosing to be oblivious to the presence of a mole hill.
 What body sensations, emotions and behaviors are serving as your signs to an imbalance wanting to be recognized?